autumnai/leaf/README.md

 > See more Deep Neural Networks benchmarks on [Deep Learning Benchmarks][deep-learning-benchmarks-website].

 Leaf is portable.
-Run it on CPUs, GPUs, FPGAs on machines with an OS or on machines without one.
+Run it on CPUs, GPUs, FPGAs, machines with an OS, or machines without one.
 Run it with OpenCL or CUDA.
 Credit goes to [Collenchyma][collenchyma] and Rust.

-Leaf is part of the [Autumn][autumn] Machine Intelligence Platform, which is working on making AI algorithms 100x more computational efficient.
+Leaf is part of the [Autumn][autumn] Machine Intelligence Platform, which is working on making AI algorithms 100x more computationally efficient.
 Bringing real-time, offline AI to smartphones and embedded devices.

 We see Leaf as the core of constructing high-performance machine intelligence